 Meanwhile, another two arrange wooden rounds and planks into their own obstacle course.

+Just a few moments later, they shift their attention to building a tower.
 They keep adding to it, and it's almost double the height of this child!

 The preschoolers decided to use some planks and the picnic table as a makeshift slide.